 Mark Levin Mr. Levin has served as Chairman of the Board of Directors since June 2013, and served as our Interim President and Chief Executive Officer from June 2013 to September 2014.
 Although he will continue to serve as a member of the Board of Directors, Mr. Levin will step down from his role as Chairman of the Board of Directors immediately following the Annual Meeting.
 Mr. Levin currently serves as a partner at Third Rock Ventures, LLC, which he co-founded in 2007.
 Mr. Levin also formerly served on the Boards of Directors of privately held life sciences companies NinePoint Medical, Inc., Corvia Medical, Inc., Fulcrum Therapeutics, Constellation Pharmaceuticals, Inc., and Warp Drive Bio, Inc., and on the Boards of Directors of publicly traded life sciences companies Eleven Biotherapeutics, Inc. from September 2008 to November 2014 and Foundation Medicine, Inc. from April 2010 to June 2014.
 Mr. Levin served as founding Chief Executive Officer of Millennium Pharmaceuticals, Inc., a biopharmaceutical company since acquired by Takeda Pharmaceutical Company Limited, from 1993 to 2005.
-Additionally, Mr. Levin was the co-founder of the life sciences effort of the Mayfield Fund, a global venture capital firm, where he was also the founding Chief Executive Officer of Cell Genesys, Inc. from 1989 to 1991; Tularik Inc., a biotechnology company, from 1991 to 1992, Focal, Inc., a biopharmaceutical company, from 1992 to 1993, and Cytotherapeutics, Inc., a biotechnology company and Genentech, Inc. Mr. Levin received both a B.S. and an M.S. in Chemical and Biochemical Engineering from Washington University.
-We believe Mr. Levin's experience working with and serving on the Boards of Directors of Iife sciences companies and his experience working in the venture capital industry qualifies him to serve on the Board of Directors.
+Additionally, Mr. Levin was the co-founder of the life sciences effort of the Mayfield Fund, a global venture capital firm, where he was also the founding Chief Executive Officer of Cell Genesys, Inc. from 1989 to 1991; Tularik Inc., a biotechnology company, from 1991 to 1992, Focal, Inc., a biopharmaceutical company, from 1992 to 1993, and Cytotherapeutics, Inc., a biotechnology company, from 1990 to 1992.
+Mr. Levin started his career as a process engineer and project leader at Eli Lilly and Company and Genentech, Inc. Mr. Levin received both a B.S. and an M.S. in Chemical and Biochemical Engineering from Washington University.
+We believe Mr. Levin's experience working with and serving on the Boards of Directors of life sciences companies and his experience working in the venture capital industry qualifies him to serve on the Board of Directors.